tc39/notes/meetings/2019-07/july-25.md

 WH: Plenty of arguments have been expressed that these features can't be separated.
 You say there are questions that haven’t been addressed, but I haven't seen any new questions about this for months.

-YK: I think I have now emotionally gotten to the place that LBR was at when I walked in.
+YK: I think I have now emotionally gotten to the place that LEO was at when I walked in.
 A lot of the meta of this is the desire to see it in.

 DRR: I think there is a general desire to break the two features into their own proposals, because we could more piecewise evaluate their utility and semantics.
 I think that is a thing that has been expressed a couple of times.
 I don't know if there's a way we can get consensus on that point.
 WH has said earlier that it's him why the proposals are combined, but that’s not the only reason.
 I've heard from other parties that it's important to keep the features together for other reasons.
 The feeling I have right now is that we cannot think about them separately.
 My intent is to deliver this feature is because it is a highly demanded feature by both TypeScript and JavaScript developers.
 To the one specific item you brought up: I believe we are picking the correct semantics, and I’m willing to work with you on them.